-Our plots show that auction participation builds over time to a crescendo at the end of the auction, so a typical report ten minutes from the end of the auction only reports 20% of all bidders, and when that number doubles in a five minute span, it still reflects only 40% of the population.
+Following Swoopo, we define an active bidder as someone who has bid in the last fifteen minutes.
+Using our TRACE dataset, we observed each auction at one minute intervals, and at each time instant we computed the number of active bidders as a percentage of the total number of players who ultimately participated in the auction.
+The points on the curve in our plot of these values in Figure 5 can be interpreted as the percentage of all participants accounted for in Swoopo's active bidder list as a function of time.
+Our plot shows that auction participation builds to a crescendo at the end of the auction, so a typical report ten minutes from the end of the auction only reports 20% of all bidders, and when that number doubles in a five minute span, it still reflects only 40% of the population.
 Also, note that due to the nature of the auction, there is no fixed time at which the auction ends, so even bidders making predictions based on past observations are using a certain degree of guesswork.
 We therefore suggest that players relying on active bidder information may well be misguided about the size of the playing field.
 In the following sections we analytically quantify the effect such a misestimation has on Swoopo's expected revenues.